 Laura Clark – Hansen’s

 As you may know, WOCA lost a valuable member of our team on November 30th, 2016.
 Laura Clark – Hansen touched so many lives throughout her life.
 Even when she became sick again, she never wanted it to be about that.
 Her goal in life was simple.
 She wanted to make everyone around her know how important they were, and that she believed in them.
 Because of Laura’s determination to care for others, we felt that this was the best way to honor her legacy.
-In 2021, WOCA will be sending three ovarian cancer survivors to “CAMP-MAK-A-DREAM” in her memory.
+In 2023, WOCA will be sending four (two spring & two fall) ovarian cancer survivors to “CAMP-MAK-A-DREAM” in her memory.
 This is a weeklong camp held bi-annually in Montana that’s sole purpose is to connect ladies who are going through the same journey.